 - Search/find the property of interest.

-- Click Invite on the Tenant Move In column.
+- Click the Invite link on the Tenant Move In column.

-- Click Invite next to the tenant name in the Tenant App column.
+- Click the Invite link next to the tenant name in the Tenant App column.

-- Adjust the welcome email and daily reminder options for this specific inspection and, when satisfied, click Invite.
+- Adjust the welcome email, and other options for this specific inspection and, when satisfied, click Invite.

 For a quick-start guide to inviting your tenants to use the app, watch the video below!